Web Accessibility Myths 2011 part 2

 But it’s not sufficient to make people actually implement it.

 As I said in my BS8878 introductory article in 2010, accessibility is facilitated or constrained by many people in web production teams, and most notably by the team’s Product Manager.
-If there’s a point person we really need to get on side, they are likely to have that job title.
+If there’s a point person we really need to get on side, they are likely to have that job title, as they manage the product’s backlog.

 Put it this way: who do you think has more impact on whether Apple products include accessibility features: Steve Jobs, or the developers behind iOS and OS-X?
 As Walter Isaacson’s fascinating biography of Steve Jobs makes clear, he dictated what functionality and look and feel would be in Apple products; the developers just had to make happen what he wanted.